 Development consent is sought to alter an existing dwelling within an established residential area in Forster.
-The proposal predominately utilises the existing footprint of the dwelling with a small first floor addition.
+The proposal predominately utilises the existing footprint of the dwelling with a first floor addition.
 The alterations proposed to the building are considered modest and reasonable, and have been designed to minimise view loss to adjoining lands.

 The proposal is compliant with the objectives and relevant provisions of the Great Lakes LEP 2014 and is generally consistent with all objectives and provisions of the Great Lakes Development Control Plan 2014.
-No LEP variations are sought by the proposal.
+A minor variation is sought for a variation to building height provisions, pursuant to clause 4.6 of the LEP.